davidkna/LoLUpdater/README.md

 Right click zip file -> properties -> unblock

-Extract to LoL Folder and run as admin
+Extract to LoL Folder, check the image, then add the certificate the run the updater.

 https://www.youtube.com/user/LogganSWE